maso-soup/maso-soup.github.io/README.md

 - [Ardana](ardana.org) [DANA] - Ardana will be a platform for a specialized stablecoin swap, optimized for low slippage, and ways to earn yield on those stablecoins.
 It will also include its own stablecoin DUSD.

 - [LiquidX](liqwidx.org) [LQUSD] - LiqwidX is a branch of the Liqwid finance project and team.
-It will allow users to borrow LQUSD against ADA at 0% interest.
+It will allow users to borrow LQUSD against ada at 0% interest.

-- [DJED](djed.xyz) [DJED] - DJED will be an algorithmic stablecoin, and at a high level will be over collateralized by Ada and it’s backing token SHEN.
+- [DJED](djed.xyz) [DJED] - DJED will be an algorithmic stablecoin, and at a high level will be over collateralized by ada and it’s backing token SHEN.
 DJED is based off an IOG academic paper and is being implemented by the company COTI.

 ### ISPOs and Token Distributions

 Due to Cardano’s unique non-custodial staking mechanism, there has evolved interesting and risk free way for projects to bootstrap funds, while simultaneously being able to reward early believers in a project.
 This has been called Initial Stake Pool Offerings.

-This technique, first described by SundaeSwap, involves a project setting up a stakepool where early believers can stake their Ada allowing the project to reap the Ada rewards to fund themselves, while those staking receive tokens of the project (essentially airdrops).
-All of this while the Ada never leaves their wallet.
+This technique, first described by SundaeSwap, involves a project setting up a stakepool where early believers can stake their ada allowing the project to reap the ada rewards to fund themselves, while those staking receive tokens of the project (essentially airdrops).
+All of this while the ada never leaves their wallet.

 There has been one project that has expanded upon this idea of project token distribution, given it more flexibility, allow projects to skip making their own distribution code, and made it possible if projects do not want to create their own pool.